 Providing more support than the average wrap, these are the best powerlifting wrist wraps you can sport, according to Schumacher.

-"When looking at wrist wraps for powerlifting, [look at] the length," he says.
-"They generally vary between 12-inch, 16-inch and 18-inch lengths and this affects the wraps' performance and feel [more on that below].
+"When looking at wrist wraps for powerlifting, [look at] the length," Schumacher says.
+"They generally vary between 12-inch, 16-inch and 18-inch lengths, and this affects the wraps' performance and feel.
 I recommend trying a few different types of wraps to see what works best for you."
 (Opt for longer wraps for more stability.)

 Meanwhile, the wraps' thumb loop only adds to the support.